24ep/studio/README.md

 *   Node.js (v18 or later recommended)
 *   npm or yarn
 *   Docker Desktop (or Docker Engine + Docker Compose)
-*   A SQL client (e.g., `psql`, DBeaver, pgAdmin) to connect to PostgreSQL if you need to inspect the database or run queries manually.

 ### Installation